TJC/Motion-Monitor/README.md

 You'll need to install avconv with libx264 support, and imagemagick's convert program.

-I think all the Perl libraries used tend to be in core these days, but double check with a trial run of the scripts.
+I think most of the Perl libraries used tend to be in core these days, but you'll need to aptitude install libfile-find-rule-perl libdatetime-perl